 Some conservation areas can have restrictions placed on properties which do not allow the raising of the height of the ridges.
 In these cases, another solution is required.
 If more volume is needed in the roof area, a structural lowering of the ceilings below can create that space to allow a loft conversion to take place.

-The above are just a few options available, it all depends on the property that you own and what you would like to achieve.
-The best way forward is to contact us and we can conduct a free survey and advise you of your options.
+The above are just a few options available, it all depends on the property that you own and what you would like to achieve, maybe you have a garage that needs converting also.
+The best way forward is to contact us and we can conduct a free consultation and survey and advise you of your future options.